 What We Think Are The Best Floating Aquarium Plants

 After some research we found this to be one of the better options in our opinion out of the floating plants for aquariums we researched;

 Aquarium Floating Plants Package

-This is a great package of aquarium floating plants that comes with 12 Amazon Frogbit, 12 Dwarf Water Lettuce, and 12 Water Spangles (You can buy the package here).
+This is a great package of aquarium floating plants that comes with 12 Amazon Frogbit, 12 Dwarf Water Lettuce, and 12 Water Spangles (You can buy the package at Amazon here).
 They are all very beautiful and make a nice addition to any fish tank.
 These are very convenient plants to go with because they are free floating and require no substrate, they don’t need any carbon dioxide, and they don’t need much maintenance.

 These are fresh water plants that will not survive in salt water, plus they do need a special light for floating aquatic plants if you plan on having them indoors.
 These things do a great job at filtering your fish tank, they add some beauty, and they can be a good source of food for herbivorous fish too.

 5 Other Great Floating Aquarium Plants